JModi16/Compound-Interest-Calculator/README.md

 3. Slack community channels - Their support and advise was good.

-4. [Compound Interest Calculator site]((https://www.thecalculatorsite.com/)) This is where I obtained some formulas from and understood their functions
+4. [Compound Interest Calculator site](https://www.thecalculatorsite.com/) This is where I obtained some formulas from and understood their functions.
+The site is structured differently, results displayed differently  and the html, css and javascript code is combined into one file.

-5. My online banking portal to understand compounding and generate this idea, \[Halifax\](http://www.halifax.co.uk)
+5. My personal online banks website to understand compounding and help generate this idea [Halifax](https://www.halifax.co.uk/creditcards/interest-calculator.html).
+However, the site only provided online credit card interest and mortgage overpayment calculators not to calculate compounded interest over a period to include deposits and withdrawals.